 My partner Anna is a contemporary jeweller.
 Everything she makes is handmade.
 Apart from a few power tools and a gas torch Anna only uses hand tools.
 What she lacks in precision is made up for with touch, and an eye for the less-than-perfect ‘ideal’.
 Even using the same design, no two pieces are the same and yet they are made with the same love and attention (and if truth be told, a modicum of frustration and angst).

 All handmade goods have something of the maker in them.
 When a handmade object is acquired, an invisible human bond is created between the maker and the user.
 You simply don’t get this bond in mass-manufactured ‘whatevers’.

 Anna really gets a kick when someone buys her jewellery.
 She usually doesn’t know the purchaser but she is still very grateful.
-As the purchaser you may not personally know the maker but you do know they are person and not a faceless, heartless machine owned by a faceless, heartless business.
+As the purchaser you may not personally know Anna, the maker, but you do know she is a person and not a faceless, heartless machine owned by a faceless, heartless business.

 ‘Handmade’ implies slow and deliberate.
 If handmade goods are made in a rush, it shows.
 With very few exceptions, handmade objects are not disposable.
 Disposability is for cheap junk.
 Why go to all the effort of making something beautiful by hand just to throw it out?